Delooping the functor calculus tower: Homotopy theory

-Because of the equivalences~\eqref{eq:der_bim_map}-\eqref{eq:der_tr_bim_map}, we won\rq{}t distinguish between the two versions of derived mapping spaces (projective and Reedy), and will simply write $\Bimod_O^h(-,-)$ and $\TT_k\Bimod_O^h(-,-)$.
-For the proof of the main theorem we will be using the Reedy version as it makes the proof easier.
+Because of the equivalences~\eqref{eq:der_bim_map}-\eqref{eq:der_tr_bim_map}, we do not distinguish between the two versions of derived mapping spaces (projective and Reedy), and simply write $\Bimod_O^h(-,-)$ and $\TT_k\Bimod_O^h(-,-)$.
+For the proof of the main theorem we use the Reedy version as it makes the proof easier.
+Finally, in the $\Lambda$-case one has the expected comparison theorem.